raspberrypilearning/pixel-art-reveal/en/quiz1/question_3.md

   --- feedback ---

 Correct!
-In the 'Inspector' window, you can choose to 'Reset' the transform.
-This will set the 'Position' and 'Rotation' values to 0 and will move your GameObject to the centre.
+In the Inspector window, you can choose to 'Reset' the transform.
+This will set the 'Position' and 'Rotation' values to `0` and will move your GameObject to the centre.

   --- /feedback ---

-- ( ) Use the 'Position' gizmo (the X, Y, Z handles) to manually move the GameObject to the centre.
+- ( ) Use the 'Position' gizmo (the X, Y, Z handles) to manually move the GameObject to the centre

   --- feedback ---